not9ahmed/ml-specialization/advanced-learning-algorithms/week-1/neural-networks-intitution.md

 - The feature vector $\vec{X}$ it will be milion numbers

-**When a Neueral Network trains on a lot of images of faces, what features are the hidden layer will compute?**
+**When a Neural Network trains on a lot of images of faces, what features are the hidden layer will compute?**

 1. First hidden layers will look for short line or edges